sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 "We'll find a way," you heard Ralsei say, and you are surprised when you suddenly feel his paw on your shoulder.
 You look up at them and smile.

 He turns to the group.
-"Well, looks like we've got a mystery to solve before we close up this fountain, hmm?"
+"Well, looks like we've got a mystery to solve, hmm?"
 He grins.

 "Sounds like a plan, squirt!"
 Susie grins, exposing her sharp teeth and clenching a fist.
 "The lil idiot won't know what hit him!"